 The thing I love most about my vintage rugs is that they LAST.
 Most of my rugs have some wear (some of them a LOT of wear) when they arrive to my home.
 I like that they are already worn in and I love the idea that they have lived in many homes before us, and that they will live in many homes after us, too.

 I still buy an occasional rug from Target or a big box store, but for the most part I choose rugs made with materials that are meant to last and be cleaned over and over.
-And as a result, our rugs are lasting year, after year, after year.
+And as a result, our rugs are lasting for years and years.

 Bottom line, I think that learning to be really picky about the vintage you buy is absolutely KEY if you want to curate a strong style in your home (or closet).